ekopen/market_data_stream/README.md

 -  Verify Docker restart loop works via testing.
 - There are time zone inconsistencies across different sources, apparent in Grafana.
 Make sure these are all in sync.
 - Security is not optimal.
 I am using several default passwords that are pasted in my code.
+- Disk space continues to grow over time, due to nuances with docker.
+May need to run a regular cron job: docker compose down && docker system prune -af --volumes && docker compose up -d
+- Pipeline is shown to be down via prometheus but this is not accurate in reality.

 ## Comments
 - A small suite of unit tests is in the tests folder.